 On July II, the accepted version goes on to say, the Court decided to act.
-Necker was dismissed and exiled, Paris heard of this on the 12th, and the citizens formed a procession, which passed through the streets carrying a statue of the dismissed minister.
+Necker was dismissed and exiled, Paris heard of this on the $12^{\rm th}$, and the citizens formed a procession, which passed through the streets carrying a statue of the dismissed minister.
 At the Palais Royal, Camille Desmoulins made his famous speech ending with an appeal to arms.
 The faubourgs rose and 50,000 pikes were forged in thirty-six hours; on the i4th the people marched upon the Bastille, which presently lowered its drawbridge and surrendered.
 The Revolution had gained its first victory.

 Such is the usual account, which is repeated at the Republic's festivals.
 It is, however, only a half-truth.
-It is true so far as the dry statement of facts is concerned: but it does not tell what should be told about the part played by the people in the rising; nor yet about the true connection between the two elements of the movement, the people and the middle classes.
+It is true so far as the dry statement of facts is concerned; but it does not tell what should be told about the part played by the people in the rising; nor yet about the true connection between the two elements of the movement, the people and the middle classes.
 For in the Paris insurrection leading to July I4, as all through the Revolution, there were two separate currents of different origin: the political movement of the middle classes and the popular movement of the masses.
 At certain moments during the great days of the Revolution, the two movements joined hands in a temporary alliance, and then they gained their great victories over the old regime.
-But the middle classes always distrusted their temporary ally, the people, and gave clear proof of this in July 1789.
-The alliance was concluded unwillingly by the middle classes; and on the morrow of the 14th, and even during the insurrection itself, they made haste to organise themselves, in order that they might be able to bridle the revolted people.
+But the middle classes always distrusted their temporary ally, the people, and from Versailles on October 5, is a document of the highest interest in this connection; one sees there already how and why the Gironde will rally under its middle-class flag the "defenders of property" as well as the Royalists.